Understanding Variable Sets in Displayr: A Tutorial

 Viewing the properties of the Variable Set in the Object Inspector

-Select Brand attitude in Data.
+Select Brand attitude in the Data Sets tree.
 Move your mouse to the left of Brand attitude and press the small triangle, which will expand out to show you all the variables in the Variable Set.
 In this case there are six.

-In the Object Inspector’s Properties tab shown on the right-hand side of the screen, note the button called Recode values.
+In the Object Inspector's Properties tab shown on the right-hand side of the screen, note the button called Values.
 Press this button.
 It shows you the meaning of the numbers in the raw data.
 You can also change the values here by editing these cells.

 Duplicating a question